Upheaval and firings at CDC raise fears about disease outbreak response

 Among those who already lost their jobs: a cadre of scientists who assist local health authorities in detecting diseases, staff who are charged with preventing the introduction of dangerous pathogens from abroad, and some involved in modeling disease outbreaks to get ahead of them, CDC sources said.

-One of the programs decimated by the cuts — the Laboratory Leadership Service fellowship — enlisted Ph.D.-trained researchers to pitch in on disease response for dengue in American Samoa and Puerto Rico, Marburg virus in New York and a new rabies variant in Nebraska, according to three current CDC employees.
-In some cases they develop lab tests.
+One of the programs decimated by the cuts — the Laboratory Leadership Service fellowship — had previously enlisted Ph.D.-trained researchers to pitch in on disease responses for dengue in American Samoa and Puerto Rico, Marburg virus in New York and a new rabies variant in Nebraska, according to three current CDC employees.
+In some cases, the fellows are needed to develop lab tests in fast-moving situations.

 "They are the first responders," said another CDC staffer, "Without them on the front lines, who will develop these tests?
 Who will do these tests?"